One of the effective ways to generate more search traffic is creating long form content. Content that readers can digest easily, remember and share.

 - Manage sidebar space

-Yoast SEO plugin is a good option to analyse how readable your content is.
+Yoast plugin is a good option to analyse how readable your content is.

 You’ve seen how content is king and why Google is emphasising on in-depth content.
 They are more useful, deliver more results and provide more value to your readers.